Resource Public Key Infrastructure: Maximum prefix length

+Autonomous System Provider Authorizations

+An Autonomous System Provider Authorization (ASPA) states which networks are permitted to appear as direct upstream adjacencies of an autonomous system in BGP AS_PATHs.

 RPKI route announcement validity

 When a ROA is created for a certain combination of origin AS and prefix, this will have an effect on the RPKI validity of one or more route announcements.
 They can be: